Frank Buttle

-Frank Buttle (19 October 1878 – 11 February 1953), was a priest of the Church of England and the founder of Buttle UK.
+Frank Buttle (19 October 1878 – 11 February 1953), was a priest of the Church of England and founder of the charity Buttle UK.

 Early life

 William Francis Buttle was born in Brixton on 19 October 1878.
 He was a son of William Buttle, a solicitor, and Mary Wilby, daughter of William Henry Ward, a builder.
 Soon after Frank’s birth, the family moved to Woldingham, near Croydon.
 Frank was educated at Whitgift Grammar School.

 Having first trained as a solicitor, his real ambition was to become a clergyman.
 He went first to the University of Durham and then to Downing College, Cambridge.
 He was ordained in 1906 and served in a number of parishes.
-He was vicar of St Chad’s, Haggerston in the London Borough of Hackney from 1937 until his death in 1953.
+He was vicar of St Chad's Church, Haggerston in the London Borough of Hackney from 1937 until his death in 1953.